skarlekar/smart-quora/README.md

 1. Inquirers cannot answer their own questions.
 2. Responders cannot vote for their own answers.
 3. Responders cannot vote more than once for the same answer.
+4. Answers will not be accepted after the due date.
-4. Only administrators can award questions and distribute the reward among the voted answers.
+5. Only administrators can award questions and distribute the reward among the voted answers.

 ## Setup Instructions